Have you ever experienced pain throughout the body and trouble sleeping? These could be a symptoms of fibromyalgia.

 • Numbness in arms and legs.

-• Issues with focus, clarity of thought, and memory (sometimes referred to as “fibro fog”).
+• Issues with focus, clarity of thought, and memory (sometimes called “fibro fog”).

 • Increased susceptibility to temperature, sound, light, and smells.